Does crying really make you feel better?

 Bylsma’s headline finding is that crying mostly had little positive benefit, at least not on overall daily mood.
 Not only did crying episodes tend to be preceded by two days of lower daily mood, they were also associated with lower daily mood on the day of crying and lower daily mood on two successive days afterwards.
 For mood in the specific moments after a crying session, the results were more encouraging.
 Most often mood was reported as unchanged (60.8 per cent), but 30 per cent of sessions were associated with a positive mood change, with 8.8 per cent leading to a deterioration in mood.

-Other findings included: more intense (but not longer) crying episodes were associated with more positive mood outcomes, as were crying episodes that followed a feeling of inadequacy combined with a positive change in the situation.
+Other findings included: more intense (but not longer) crying episodes were associated with more positive mood outcomes, as were crying episodes that followed a feeling of inadequacy and that triggered a positive change in the situation.
 Also, crying in the company of one other person was associated more often with positive mood change than was crying alone or crying in the company of multiple people.
+Conflict tears tended not to be associated with a positive mood change, undermining the idea that tears can defuse social tensions.

 The study has its limitations – for example, the mood scale only had a three-point range, and of course it’s a shame that men weren’t included too.
 But even granted these limitations, the researchers emphasised that theirs was “the first extended examination of the relationship between crying and mood using detailed contextual information from multiple crying episodes and, as such, represents an important step towards understanding this striking human behaviour.”